Small Trucking Fleets Commit about 60 Percent of Hours of Service ViolationsMay 31, 2017

 As December 2017 approaches, it remains to be seen if small carriers will be proactive in replacing paper logs with ELDs and if this move will reduce their HOS violations.

 Get Experienced Help Recovering from a Truck Wreck: Contact a Truck Accident Attorney at the Amaro Law Firm

 During a free consultation, we can review your potential claim and explain your options for financial recovery.
 We represent truck accident victims from across the U.S., and we are ready to:

 - Advocate your rights

-- Help you position a truck wreck claim for the maximum possible recovery.
+- Help you position a truck wreck claim for success.

 Though no amount of money can make up for the harm caused by serious truck crashes, pursuing compensation and justice via a truck wreck claim can be pivotal to healing and reclaiming your life.

 1: 2015 is the most recent year for which complete data is currently available.
 Data originally compiled and published by Overdrive.